 - There is no combination of circumstances, personalities, politics, social trends, economic straits, racial makeup, or ethnicity which can ever justify the cold-blooded — or hot-blooded, for that matter — murder of other human beings, regardless of whether they are in this country legally or otherwise, period.

-- Apart from committing hermeneutical violence upon the Scriptures, there is absolutely no support for the concept of racism and its partners, racial discrimination and chattel slavery, to be found anywhere in the Bible, period.
+- Apart from committing hermeneutical violence upon the Scriptures, there is absolutely no doctrinal justification for the concept of racism and its partners, racial discrimination and chattel slavery, to be found anywhere in the Bible, period.

 We all bleed the same color blood as the King of Kings and Lord of Lords did during His torture and crucifixion.
 His sacrifice was and is — as theologians are wont to say — “totally efficacious” to remove the past, present, and future sins of every man, woman, and child on this planet, whether white, black, brown, yellow, red, blue, or green with purple polka dots!

 While we owe everything we have in our lives today worldwide regarding personal freedom, science, technology, medicine, etc. to Christianity-based Western Civilization, one of its major downsides has been its secular societies’ and Christendom’s (the institutional expression of Christianity, usually highly polluted with man’s religion) dealings with ethnic groups outside of themselves, often treating them quite shabbily, regarding them as “less than.”
 Such hubris has poisoned Caucasian relations with minorities for centuries and frankly there is no excuse for it.
 It springs from those who have benefitted from Western Civilization adopting a “born-on-third-base-and-thinking-they-hit-a-triple” mentality, taking credit for and becoming prideful about what God had provided, rather than being thankful for it and ever mindful of “there but for the grace of God…”

 Does that mean I believe in open borders?
 Not even remotely!
 One of the many reasons I voted for President Trump is I am among millions of American citizens who hold our Constitution and political system — and the borders they protect — sacred.